This is a glossary of terms used within the IBM Quantum site. If you are looking for the list of operations, go to the Operations glossary.

 Entanglement is a property of quantum systems comprised of more than one subsystem (i.e., qubits), where the quantum state of any one subsystem cannot be uniquely described independently of the remaining subsystems.
 Mathematically an entangled state is one that can not be written as as product of subsystem states.
 Subsystems of entangled states are mixed states requiring a density matrix representation.
 For a bipartite quantum system, the entanglement is equal to the entropy of the subsystems.

-Fair-share queuing executes jobs on a quantum system in a dynamic order so that no provider can monopolize the system.
-The shares in fair-share queuing represent the fraction of system time that is allocated to a given provider.
-Providers with the most device time have the highest priority in the fair-share algorithm.
-A provider’s dynamic priority depends on how much of the provider’s allotted system time has been consumed over a given floating window of time.
-When you send a job, it will be executed by the provider with the highest dynamic priority (or lowest fraction of allotted time used) at that moment.
+Fair-share queuing executes jobs on a quantum system in a dynamic order so that no instance can monopolize the system.
+The shares in fair-share queuing represent the fraction of system time that is allocated to a given instance.
+Instances with the most device time have the highest priority in the fair-share algorithm.
+An instance’s dynamic priority depends on how much of the instance’s allotted system time has been consumed over a given floating window of time.
+When you send a job, it will be executed by the instance with the highest dynamic priority (or lowest fraction of allotted time used) at that moment.
 For more information, see the Fair-share queuing section.

 A phase applied to a statevector as a whole, .
 States related by a global phase are equivalent in quantum mechanics; global phases can be ignored.
 This is a consequence of the fact that only energy differences, as opposed to absolute values, matter in determining the dynamics of physical systems.
 See An aside on global phase in the Field Guide, found in the IBM Quantum Composer docs.

 A job ties together all of the relevant information about a computation on IBM Quantum: a quantum circuit, choice of backend, the choice of how many shots to execute on the backend, and the results upon executing the quantum circuit on the backend.